 Which Should You Choose?

 Parents are often inclined to start young children with a keyboard because they can be the least expensive option.
-To decide whether or not this is right for your student, have a conversation with their music teacher.
-Often, music teachers would prefer a child to start with a digital piano because they are going to have the requisite number of weighted keys and fewer distracting options.
+To decide whether or not this is right for your child, have a conversation with their music teacher.
+Music teachers would often prefer a child start with a digital piano for a couple reasons.
+They’re going to have the requisite number of weighted keys and fewer distracting options.
 When a child learns to play on an electronic keyboard, they may have a harder time adjusting to a digital or traditional piano.
-Music teachers also have knowledge of which digital pianos are going to offer the best balance of sound and cost, and their experience with a particular instrument can certainly be helpful as your child learns.
-For these reasons, it’s always best to talk to a child’s music teacher before making a purchase.
-If your child has expressed an interest in learning to play the keyboard specifically, less expensive keyboards with fewer features can be a good place to start.

 Get Your Next Digital Piano or Keyboard from Music & Arts

-Whether you’re interested in learning to play the piano for the first time or are an experienced musician looking to take the next step in the development of your sound, Music & Arts has you covered.
-With a wide variety of both digital pianos and keyboards, you won’t have any problem finding the musical instrument that’s right for you.
+Whether you’re just starting out or an experienced musician looking to take the next step in the developing your sound, Music & Arts has you covered.
+We carry a wide variety of both digital pianos and keyboards.
+You won’t have any problem finding the musical instrument that’s right for you.